 For the Meeting Professionals Against Human Trafficking (MPAHT) at a hospitality industry conference, April 9 in Toronto.

-Each Chelsea’s Story performance included powerful “talk-back” facilitated with a conversational approach by SASCWR staff : the lead of the Male Allies program and the Coordinator of the Anti-Human Trafficking Unit which unpacked the main themes of the play.
+Each Chelsea’s Story performance included powerful “talk-back” opportunities facilitated in a conversational style by SASCWR staff to unpacked the main themes of the play.
 The talk backs were passionate and diverse.
-The performance at the school was particularly amazing with the children fully engaged, questions and expressing lots ofideas.
-Many students suggested that Chelsea’s Story be shown in all the schools.
+The performance at the school was particularly remarkable with the students fully engaged, asking many questions and sharing ideas.
+Many students suggested that Chelsea’s Story be shown in all the schools across Waterloo region.

 Associated activities

-In addition to Chelsea’s Story, we hosted a film screening and panel discussion for the film Very Young Girls, Feb.
-11, at Kitchener Public Library.
-175 people attend the event moderated by Brenda Halloran and the panel consisted of Tricia Holmes– Crown Attorney’s office, Nicky Carswell –Anti-human trafficking support coordinator, TK Pritchard –Male Allies program SASCWR, Heather Horn – Family and Children’s Services WR, D/Cst.
+In addition to Chelsea’s Story, a film screening of Very Young Girls and panel discussion were hosted on Feb.
+11, at the Kitchener Public Library.
+Over 175 people attended the event which was moderated by Brenda Halloran included a panel consisting of Tricia Holmes– Crown Attorney’s office, Nicky Carswell –Anti-human trafficking support coordinator, TK Pritchard –Male Allies program SASCWR, Heather Horn – Family and Children’s Services WR, D/Cst.
 Matt Demarte -Waterloo Regional Police Service - Human Trafficking division.

-The WRCPC, SASCWR and JM Drama developed several resources to accompany the talk-backs and events including:
+The WRCPC, SASCWR and JM Drama developed several resources to accompany all the talk-backs and events including:

-research and planning (RAP) sheet on human sex trafficking (attached);
+A research and planning (RAP) sheet on human sex trafficking (attached);

 R.E.S.E.T.
-(Recognizing Exploitation: a Syllabus to End Trafficking) A curriculum and teaching toolkit offor teaching Grade 7-9 students developed by SASCWR (attached);
+(Recognizing Exploitation: A Syllabus to End Trafficking) A curriculum and teaching toolkit for teaching Grade 7-9 students developed by SASCWR (attached);

 Human Sex Trafficking and the Kitchener-Waterloo Region’s Perceptions: A Thematic Analysis (attached below);